-2018's profit before tax was £24.4m.
-With the Motor portfolio the underlying performance showed large bodily injury losses for the current accident year being offset by positive development from prior accident years.
-Within the Home portfolio the current year result was impacted by escape of water losses from the adverse weather conditions in the early part of 2018 including the impact of "The Beast from the East".
+2019's IFRS profit before tax was £28.4m.
+Within the Motor portfolio, the Ogden discount rate change from -0.75% to -0.25% on 15 July 2019 resulting in a £7.4m increase in profit.
+The underlying motor performance showed large bodily injury losses for the current accident year being offset by positive development from prior accident years.
+Within the Home portfolio the current year result was impacted by favourable weather conditions.

-At the end of December 2018 TU's capital position was:
+At the end of December 2019 TU's capital position was:

-- Solvency II Own funds £185.8m
+- Solvency II Own funds £189.7m

-- Approved Partial Internal Model (PIM) Capital Requirement £128.4m
+- Approved Partial Internal Model (PIM) Capital Requirement £118.5m

-- Solvency Ratio 145%.
+- Solvency Ratio 160%.